robstoll/atrium/README.md

 </ex-own-boolean-1>

 Let us see how we actually defined `toBeAMultipleOf`.
-1. *Choose the extension point*: in our example we want to provide the assertion function for `Int`s.
+1. *Choose the extension point*: in our example we want to provide the expectation function for `Int`s.
     Hence, we define `toBeAMultipleOf` as [extension function](https://kotlinlang.org/docs/reference/extensions.html) of `Expect<Int>`.

 2. *Use the method `_logic.createAndAppend`* which creates and appends